 Now, let us review the different options offered by some of the major car insurance providers:

-Progressive: Under their SnapShot coverage, Progressive provides telematics-based insurance.
-The product relays your driving behavior data along with miles, location, and time through a smartphone application.
+Progressive: Under their SnapShot program, Progressive provides telematics-based insurance.
+The product relays your driving behavior data along with miles, location, and time through the SnapShot OBD II device.